catalinsuceveanu/catalinsuceveanu/README.md

 For 2 years now, I have been learning german and been keen on moving to Zürich.
 I love the city, the culture and it simply fit my lifestyle.

-## 🌱 I’m currently learning, Python, Selenium, Data Structures and Algorithms, Virtual Environments (Poetry)
+## 🌱 I’m currently learning:
+# Python, Selenium, Data Structures and Algorithms, Virtual Environments (Poetry)

 ## 📫 How to reach me:
 email -> catalinsuceveanu@gmail.com

 LinkedIn -> https://www.linkedin.com/in/catalin-suceveanu/

 <!---